Nabil593/Business-website/README.md

-# React + Tailwind CSS Business Template
+# React + Tailwind CSS Business Website

 A minimal React project setup using **Vite** with **Tailwind CSS** for building fast, modern, and responsive web applications.